Microsoft/azure-docs.pt-pt/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

 [!INCLUDE [vpn-gateway-verify-connection-azureportal-classic](../../includes/vpn-gateway-verify-connection-azureportal-classic-include.md)]

-### <a name="to-verify-the-connection-from-your-resource-manager-vnet-to-your-classic-vnet"></a>Para verificar a conexão de sua VNet do Resource Manager com sua VNet clássica
+### <a name="to-verify-the-connection-from-your-resource-manager-vnet-to-your-classic-vnet"></a>Para verificar a ligação do seu Gestor de Recursos VNet ao seu VNet clássico

 #### <a name="powershell"></a>PowerShell